Nnenna Oti: Vice-Chancellor of FUTO

-On 13 April 2021, Oti was elected as the Vice-Chancellor of Federal University of Technology Owerri to replace Francis Chukwuemeka Eze when his tenure expires on 19 June 2021.
+On 13 April 2021, Oti was elected as the Vice-Chancellor of Federal University of Technology Owerri and replaced Francis Chukwuemeka Eze when his tenure expired on 19 June 2021.
 She defeated six other candidates and scored 75.5 percent to beat her closest rival, Ikechukwu Dozie who scored 69.7 percent.
 She is now the first female Vice-Chancellor of the institution and an immediate past deputy Vice-Chancellor, Academic.

 In 2021, her administration faced criticism for appointing the Minister of Communication and Digital Economy, Isa Ali Pantami a Professor without following due process.
 The Alumni Association of Federal University of Technology Owerri (FUTO) called the award a deception and called on the University management to reconsider the appointment.
-The Academic Staff Union of Universities (ASUU) also described the promotion of Ali Isa Pantami, to a professor as “illegal.” and promised to sanction Oti.
+The Academic Staff Union of Universities (ASUU) also described the promotion of Ali Isa Pantami, to a professor as “illegal” and promised to sanction Oti.